Sukasa/Reflow-Oven-Controller/README.md

 ## Setup

   This system is relatively easy to set up on the microcontroller side.
 The included SDCard.zip file should be extracted to the root of a MicroSD card, 2GB or smaller.
 Then, load the binaries onto a Netduino Plus 2, insert the MicroSD card, and the controller will be complete.
-Implementing the hardware is left as an exercise for the reader.
+Implementing compatible hardware is left as an exercise for the reader.

 ## Profiles